Adaptive-RL/AdaRL-code/README.md

 # AdaRL-code
-Implementation codes and datasets used in ICLR'22 Spotlight paper AdaRL: What, Where, and How to Adapt in Transfer Reinforcement Learning.
+Implementation codes and datasets used in ICLR'22 Spotlight paper **AdaRL: What, Where, and How to Adapt in Transfer Reinforcement Learning**.

 More information will be updated before ICLR'22 conference starts.